lawiet47/writeups/ZeuS/README.md

 ![loaded_modules](https://user-images.githubusercontent.com/27059441/32143238-92cd2e5a-bcb7-11e7-86d2-bb0fd866cf8e.png)

 The `string_deobfuscator` function is similar to the `lib_decryptor` function.
-It also has a loop that goes through a certain blocks of memory to decrypt the strings.
+It also has a loop that goes through certain blocks of memory to decrypt the string.

 ![string_deobfuscator loop](https://user-images.githubusercontent.com/27059441/32143244-9e67b802-bcb7-11e7-97cd-21e939fa4ad2.PNG)